-Lingkai Kong
+Lingkai (Jose) Kong

-I am a Ph.
-D. Researcher in Izmir University of Economics, Turkey, under the Chair of Prof. Dr. Devrim Sezer.
 My research interests center around federalism and extend into multiple branches including political theory, anarchism, Chinese politics and history.
 Specifically, my current research projects involve: Calvinist theologian and federalist scholar Johannes Althusius, anarchist and federalist Pierre-Joseph Proudhon, Austro-Marxist and federalist Karl Renner, contemporary philosopher Hannah Arendt, contemporary federal and federal-like states such as Spain, Belgium and Canada.
-These topics involve discussions of multi-ethnic coexistence, pluralism, nationalism, asymmetric federation, and non-territorial federal institutions.
+These topics involve discussions of multi-ethnic coexistence, pluralism, nationalism, asymmetrical federation, and non-territorial federal institutions.
 I am also interested in exploring the embodiment of federalism in the medieval European tradition and in Chinese history.
-I speak Chinese (native), English (C1), Spanish (B2) and very little Turkish.
+I also conduct research on Eastern religion and philosophy.

 Education

-Ph.D. in Political Science, Izmir University of Economics, Turkey, 2021-
+PhD in Political Science, Izmir University of Economics, Turkey, 2021-2025

-M.A. in Economics, University of Zurich, Switzerland, 2019-2021
+MA in Economics, University of Zurich, Switzerland, 2019-2021

-B.A. in Economics, Beijing Foreign Studies University, China, 2015-2019
+BA in Economics, Beijing Foreign Studies University, China, 2015-2019

 Short Visit, University of Barcelona, Spain, 2017-2018